-As we already mentioned, Japanese interest in Western culture started increasing pretty early and is going strong to this day.
+As we already mentioned, Japan became more open to foreign culture and still is.
 So, when Nestle introduced KitKat to Japan, it was an instant hit.

 In 2000, Nestle Japan introduced the KitKat strawberry flavor.
 Today there are over 350 different flavors, with Matcha Green Tea and red bean being one of the most popular, as they are part of the Japanese culture.
 But different flavors weren’t the only thing that made it successful.

 In Japanese, the name KitKat was transliterated into ‘kitto katto’, which is very similar to the phrase ‘kitto katsu’.
 This phrase was many positive meanings, such as ‘never fail’ and ‘you will surely win’.
 Nestle used its brand name as a clever marketing strategy, so KitKat began being associated with good luck charms, and it became a popular gift especially for students around their exam periods.
 It is estimated that the Japanese consume 5 million KitKat bars daily.

 As you can see, understanding culture is everything in the world of marketing, and KitKat’s success largely depended on this.
 But how did Nescafe succeed?

 In 2012, Nestle Japan introduced the concept of the Nescafe Ambassador, a person in a workplace who has a passion for coffee and acts as an ‘in-office barista’.
 Offices with Nescafe Ambassadors were supplied with Nescafe coffee machines, and the Ambassadors made coffee and collected money for it from their colleagues.